-The term parishioner means, with regard to right of burial at parishioners charges:
+The term parishioner means, for the purpose of right of burial at parishioner charges:

-- a person who actually dies within the Borough's boundaries.
+b) A person who actually dies within the borough’s boundaries; or

-A grave space may be purchased by a parishioner (at parishioners fees) for the burial of a non-parishioner.
-However, the interment fees will be charged at non-parishioners fees.
+A grave space may be purchased by a parishioner (at parishioner’s fees) for the burial of a non-parishioner.
+However, the interment fees will be charged at non-parishioner fees.

-The term "parishioner" means, for internments at parishioners charges:
+The term parishioner means, for interments at parishioners charges:

-- residents of the borough who moved into a nursing home or hospital outside the borough, before they died; or
+b) Residents of the borough who have moved into a nursing home or nursing hospital which is outside the borough, prior to their death.

-- a person who had moved out of the borough within the previous 12 months and was formally a long-term resident in the borough (for a minimum of 10 years).
+c) A person having moved out of borough within the previous twelve months and was formerly a long time resident in the borough (minimum 10 years) and can display evidence as prescribed above.

-In the case of the cemetery at Beaverwood Road, Chislehurst, the term "parishioner" includes residents of the London Borough of Bexley.
+d) The term parishioner shall in the case of the cemetery at Beaverwood Road, Chislehurst, include inhabitants of the former Urban District Council of Chislehurst and Sidcup up until 1965, which now falls within the London Borough of Bexley.